evanrinehart/hs-faq/README.md

 encourage using exceptions just for early exit control flow, at least in Haskell.

-## How do I get a random number or random value from a set?
+## How do I get a random number or random value from a list?

 - In the IO system there is a implicit global generator.
 You can simply request a random number from a range with randomRIO or select a random element from a